mcomella/is-it-in-nightly/README.md

 [![Build
 Status](https://travis-ci.org/mcomella/is-it-in-nightly.svg?branch=master)](https://travis-ci.org/mcomella/is-it-in-nightly)

-# Is it on Nightly?
+# Is it in Nightly?
 Find out if a given changeset is in the latest Nightly build.
 Try it live at [mcomella.xyz/is-it-in-nightly](mcomella.xyz/is-it-in-nightly).